-The ordinary hours of work will be seven point six (7.6) hours per day or thirty eight (38) hours in any week.
+Generally the ordinary hours of work will be no more than seven (7) hours per day or thirty five (35) hours in any week.
+An employee may be required to work ordinary hours in excess of seven hours on any one day but only by mutual agreement between the employee and the organisation.

 The ordinary hours of work must be worked between 6am and 6pm Monday to Friday.

-If an employee works ordinary hours outside 6.00am and 6.00pm, the employee will be paid a fifteen percent (15%) loading on all ordinary hours worked on that day.
+If an employee works ordinary hours outside 6.00am and 6.00pm, the employee will be paid a fifteen percent (15%) loading on all ordinary hours worked outside 5.00am and 5.00pm.